-Certainly, these are valid ways of designing a multiplayer game, as they solve the problems of a small online player base or players not wanting to play with other real players.
-However, simply replacing AI with players (or being able to do the opposite), or providing players with an opportunity for true multiplayer interaction without requiring it, does not take advantage of the fun and satisfaction we intrinsically get from interacting with another human.
+Certainly, these are valid and often necessary ways of designing video games.
+They solve important design problems of a small online player base, or players not wanting to play with other real players.
+However, these games do not always take advantage of the fun and satisfaction we intrinsically get from interacting with another human.

-Games that can use AI should not rely on replacing AI with human players for an interesting multiplayer experience, and conversely, games designed for many human players should not be able to effectively replace them with AI.
+- Games that can use AI should not rely on replacing AI with human players for an interesting multiplayer experience

 Therefore, it’s most interesting to study the design choices of games that require multiple human players.
-The following innovative multiplayer examples have been designed with a good understanding of their platform and the nuances of human interaction in gameplay.
+The following innovative examples display interesting and unique multiplayer design methods.
+These video games have been designed with a good understanding of their platform and the nuances of human interaction in gameplay.

 1. Cooperative Multiplayer: Cho’gall in Heroes of the Storm